appsmithorg/appsmith-docs/widget-reference/audio-recorder.md

 ---
 description: >-
-  Recorder widget allows users to record using their microphone, listen to its playback and export the data to a datasource.
+  Audio recorder widget allows users to record using their microphone, listen to its playback and export the data to a datasource.
 ---

-# Recorder
+# Audio Recorder

 ## Image/gif of the widget on the canvas with the icon of the widget in the sidebar